|Yes, it's me, Carlton The Special One|

 I too, of course, am a Brit (feline, ginger, devastatingly handsome)and I have been having trouble communicating with my New York friend (feline, tabby, hot babe).
 We e-mail regularly and although we both speak Catenglish we sometimes misunderstand each other.

-She was talking about having a burr stuck her fanny.
+She was talking about having a burr stuck to her fanny.
 WHAT!!!
 It seems a fanny in America is an innocuous description of that thing you sit on but to we Brits, it's something much, much ruder - go forward a few inches and only women have them.
 So don't wear your tight skinny jeans here and tell us, "I've got a terrible itch on my fanny," because it'll mean something altogether different - cue the penicillin.

 If I asked my American friends for a rubber they would assume I was on a promise with a sinuous Siamese.
 In fact, I was carted off to the vet at the age of five months (a treacherous act for which I have not yet forgiven Mr and Mrs).
 A rubber here in the UK is an eraser.